Emperor goose: Diet

-VOCALIZATIONS
+Vocalizations

 Its vocalizations, according to Edward William Nelson, sound like "kla-ha, kla-ha, kla-ha", and can be differentiated from those of other geese by having a more "nasal" sound.
 It vocalizes less often than other geese, such as the white-fronted goose.

-LIFESPAN

-Although the species can live to age 25 in captivity, it reaches age 12 in the wild.

-Habitat, Distribution, Population, Conservation status and Threats

-HABITAT AND DISTRIBUTION
+Habitat and distribution

-During the summer, the emperor goose lives in arctic and subarctic climates in the Bering Sea, around Alaska and a small part of north-east Russia.
+During the summer, the emperor goose lives in Arctic and subarctic climates in the Bering Sea, around Alaska and a small part of northeast Russia.
 Its habitats in this season include freshwater pools, inland lakes, and coastal lagoons.
 90% of specimens nest on the Yukon-Kuskokwim Delta.
 In the winter, after its southerly migration, it lives primarily among the Aleutian Islands, as well as on the Alaska Peninsula and the Kodiak Island.
 It sometimes spends winters in Canada and rarely as far south as northwestern California.
-Areas in California the species has been found living in, as of 1918, include Humboldt Bay, Gridley, Davis, Rio Vista, Colusa County, Ingomar, Modesto, and Dixon.
+Some areas in California the species has been found living in, as of 1918, include Humboldt Bay, Gridley, Davis, Rio Vista, Colusa County, Ingomar, Modesto, and Dixon.
 Its habitats are mudflats and rocky shores in the winter, in areas free of ice, and tundra wetlands in the summer.
 Its extent of occurrence is estimated to be 775000 km2.

-POPULATION
+Conservation

 As of August 2017, the emperor goose's population is increasing slowly.
 In 1879, the emperor goose was found by Edward William Nelson to be abundant along the Yukon-Kuskokwim Delta.

 In 1923, however, Arthur Cleveland Bent observed much fewer specimens, and reported that the population had decreased over the past 30 years prior to that.
 Bent said that "large numbers are killed each year and their eggs taken by the natives, even within the limits of what is supposed to be a reservation", which was a major reason for the goose's decrease in population.
 In 1964, the goose's population was 139,000, which decreased to 42,000 in 1986.

 The population subsequently increased, with its population having been 85,000 in 2002 and over 98,000 in 2015; According to the emperor goose's entry on the Red List of the International Union for Conservation of Nature (IUCN), which was entered on 1 October 2016, the total population of the emperor goose is decreasing.

 However, it also said that the trend is not clear and it is increasing in parts of North America.
 Julian Fischer, a wildlife biologist, said in a news article published in August 2017, that the population has been experiencing a slow, steady increase.

 He stated that the population had over doubled in size from the early 1980s, and that it may be as large as 170,000.